matt2ology/csc196p-cloud-and-mobile-pragmatics/README.md

-# CSC 196P - Cloud and Mobile Pragmatics - 3 Units
+# CSC 196P - Cloud and Mobile Pragmatics - 3 Units - Spring 2024

 Introduction to cloud computing.
 Cloud services.
 Deployment options.
 The installation, configuration, and deployment of a cloud infrastructure based